Ayushanbhore/Unreal-Quest3-PassthroughSample/README.md

 # Overview
 This sample project showcases the integration of Passthrough, Depth API, and Mesh API provided by Oculus for the Meta Quest 3 VR headset within the Unreal Engine 5.1.1 environment.
-It demonstrates how to access and utilize real-time camera feed (passthrough), depth information, and mesh data to create AR experiences in the Unreal Engine environment for Oculus Quest 3.
+It demonstrates how to access and utilize real-time camera feed (passthrough), depth information, and mesh data to create AR experiences in the Unreal Engine environment for Oculus Quest 3 and also for Oculus Quest Pro

 # Getting Started
 Prerequisites